maemo-leste/maemo-leste.github.io/content/maemo-leste-update-march-2019.rst

 The last couple of months has been dominated by work on cellular support and the upcoming PinePhone and PineTablet devices.
-The Pine64 project plans to start shipping the PinePhone a couple months from now, and we hope to have a usable-enough image so that the PinePhone can ship the option of having Maemo Leste installed.
+The Pine64 project plans to start shipping the PinePhone a couple months from now, and we hope to have a usable-enough image so that the PinePhone can ship with the option of having Maemo Leste installed.
 This might also explain the focus on the modem/cellular work, which this article will discuss in greater detail later on.

 The `N900 Alpha milestone
 <https://github.com/maemo-leste/bugtracker/milestone/4>`_ status is looking